 - Societies Officer: email@example.com

-Áras na Mac Léinn rooms, The Hub and Hub Central are closed.
+Áras na Mac Léinn rooms, The Hub and Hub Central are currently closed.

 www.nuigstudents.ie will be updated regularly with wellness and healthy tips and advice